cube-drone/rt0/players-guide/src/player/injuries.md

 ### Broken Leg
 * While you have a Broken Leg, you are `Slow`.
+* You can not use "Fast" skills.
+* If you were already `Slow`: now, you cannot gain shields, at all.
 * This overrides any character traits you might already have (if you were Fast, now you are Slow).
 * A successful AID (First Aid) check can downgrade this to a Splinted Leg.
 * After one night of rest, mark Broken Leg.